chingdaotze/actuarial-model/docs/source/tutorial_pt3.rst

 #. **Annuity Data Sources Attributes**

    By itself, a :class:`~src.system.data_sources.DataSourcesRoot` object doesn't contain anything and isn't particularly useful.
-To make it useful, we have to connect it to external data.
+To make it useful, we have to add external data connections.
 There are three types of objects that help us manage this:

    #.
 A :mod:`~src.system.data_sources.data_source` object, which is a Pythonic representation of external data.
 This